Svetasv logo

 4. Isaiah 44:24-45:25 Reconfigured

-11 “This is what the Lord says— the Holy One of Israel, and its Maker: How dare you question Me about My sons, or instruct Me in the work of My hands?
+11 “This is what the Lord says— the Holy One of Israel, and its Maker: Ask Me of things to come concerning My sons; And concerning the work of My hands, you command Me.

 12 It is I who made the earth and created mankind on it.
 My own hands stretched out the heavens; I marshaled their starry hosts.